decant09/reiki/README.md

 This website uses a business to customer model because it sells services and goods to customers.
 The business model consists of using social media including Instagram, Tiktok, Youtube and Facebook to drive traffic to the website where purchases can be made by the consumer.
 There is an option to sign up for a newsletter and the business is steadily growing their email list for marketing purposes.
 Email marketing includes selling courses, events, and 1:1 client services, as well as, updating subscribers about new free content on the business’s Youtube channel.

 ## Search Engine Optimization and Social Media Marketing
 In order to improve the business's visibility to search engines I used the approach of generating a list of keywords, a sitemap.xml file, and a robots.txt file.
-I embedded a newletter signup form in the footer and also provided a links on the website to its Facebook business page and other social media pages.
+I embedded a newletter signup form in the footer and also provided links on the website to the business's Facebook business page and other social media pages.

 ### Keywords
 Appropriate keywords were used that align with the site.
 These will help improve the website's visibility and also help users when using online search engines to find the site.
 I used both short-tail keywords & long-tail keyword phrases.